Car storage in San Francisco, CA

 Do I need a climate controlled storage unit in San Francisco?

-The forecast high for San Francisco is 59 degrees today.
-The record high for today in San Francisco is 86 degrees.
-High temperatures and humidity can cause mold and mildew to thrive.
-If you're considering storing items that are susceptible to mold and mildew during this period, consider renting a climate controlled storage unit.
+The forecast high for San Francisco is 56 degrees and the low is 41 degrees today.
+The record high for today in San Francisco is 72 and the record low for today is 34 degrees.
+Mild temperatures may not cause mold and mildew to thrive or cause freezing.
+If you're considering during this period, you may not need a climate controlled storage unit.

 Does San Francisco student population affect self-storage prices?